yxue3357/MER/README.md

 # System Requirements

-The repository has been developed for Python 3.5.2 using PyTorch 0.3.1.
+This repository was originally developed in Python 3.5.2 using PyTorch 0.3.1.

 # Reproducing Our Experiments